mymunaalom/MusicVisuals/README.md

 Amber --
 Java is not my strong suit however, I feel like I learned a lot throughout this project.
 I learned more about GitHub, especially how to use branches, though it was tough at first.
 In programming, understanding coordinates took me some time.
 Making my own shapes made me figure out how to position them properly on the screen as well as altering the speeds, sizes and perfecting the colours I wanted.

+Mymuna --
+I had little to no knowledge on GitHub before this project, and the little I did have was from the previous labs.
+In doing this project I learned a lot about it though.
+One thing I struggled a lot with during this project was committing, as I would always get merge conflicts and it would take me a long time to solve them.
+But as I progressed more and my knowledge evolved, I found myself getting less of them when I committed.
+This is a simple skill that I will use a lot in the future, and I'm glad I learned it from this project.

 # Markdown Tutorial